-Don't worry, Charlie Heaton will be able to return to the U.S. to tape "Stranger Things" Season 3.
+Don't worry, "Stranger Things" Season 3.
 The British actor told Flaunt magazine "it's all sorted now," but his experience being detained at LAX is still apparently a sore point.

 Heaton (Jonathan Byers) was denied entry into the U.S. in October when authorities found traces of cocaine in his possession.
 He was put back on a plane to London and missed the big "Stranger Things" Season 2 premiere in Los Angeles.

 At the time, Heaton issued a statement, calling it an immigration issue:

 "My planned travel to the U.S. last week was affected by an issue at U.S. immigration, and I am working to rectify it as soon as possible," he said in his statement.
 "I do want to clarify that I was not arrested or charged with a crime, and cooperated fully with the U.S. officials at LAX.
 I'm sorry to all the fans and my 'Stranger Things' family for missing the premiere.
 We are all so proud of this season and I would never want this story to negatively impact the show."

 Fast-forward to March 2018.
 Heaton didn't address the facts of the situation with Flaunt, but he did answer the magazine's question on how it felt to deal with the ensuing media frenzy after the news broke.

 "It was f*cking awful.
 It was just awful," he repeats, his head lowered.
 Can he return to the US for filming the new season?
 "Yeah, it's all sorted now," he says.
 "We go back in April so I plan to go back to America next month, and yes, I can go back."
 It's clear the incident is a painful memory.